coredns/coredns.io/content/blog/migrate-kubedns-to-coredns-in-kubernetes.md

 +++

 CoreDNS is currently a Beta feature in Kubernetes and on course to being graduated to [General Availability (GA) for Kubernetes 1.11](https://github.com/kubernetes/community/pull/1956).
-This means that CoreDNS will be available as the standard in Kubernetes via the installation toolkits such as kubeadm, kube-up, minikube and kops.
+This means that CoreDNS will be available as a standard in Kubernetes via the installation toolkits such as kubeadm, kube-up, minikube and kops.

 This document will guide you to migrating the DNS service from CoreDNS to kube-dns when using the various tools available to spin up a Kubernetes cluster.

 ## Installing CoreDNS via Kubeadm

 There is an extensive guide on how to install CoreDNS instead of kube-dns via Kubeadm available [here](https://coredns.io/2018/01/29/deploying-kubernetes-with-coredns-using-kubeadm).
-Currently, from Kubernetes v1.10, CoreDNS supports the translation of the kube-dns configmap to CoreDNS configmap.
+From Kubernetes v1.10, CoreDNS supports the translation of the kube-dns ConfigMap to CoreDNS ConfigMap.
-That is, if you had configured `stubdomains`, `upstreamnameservers` and `federation` via the kube-dns configMap, it will now be translated automatically to the equivalent CoreDNS configmap during when choosing to install CoreDNS using `kubeadm upgrade`.
+That is, if you had configured `stubdomains`, `upstreamnameservers` and `federation` via the kube-dns ConfigMap, it will now be translated automatically to the equivalent CoreDNS ConfigMap during when choosing to install CoreDNS using `kubeadm upgrade`.

 `Stubdomain` and `upstreamnameserver` in kube-dns translates to the [`proxy`](https://coredns.io/plugins/proxy/) in CoreDNS.
 The `federation` in kube-dns has an equivalent [`federation`](https://coredns.io/plugins/federation/) in CoreDNS.